 Unlike traditional dentures that are resting on the gums, overdentures are supported by dental implants.
 Overdenture is a good solution for those patients that have few or no teeth left and enough bone to support implants (at least 2 implants are needed for proper denture fit).
 Overdenture remains in place more firmly than traditional dentures and give you more possibilities to eat chewy and hard foods.
 With this type of prosthetic appliance, you won’t need an adhesive to retain your denture in place.
 Moreover, implant-supported full dentures preserve your jaw bone from resorption.

 How Long Does It Take to Get Used to the Dentures?

-During first weeks or months you may feel uncomfortable wearing your dentures.
+During the first weeks or months, you may feel uncomfortable wearing your dentures.
 It also takes some time and effort to relearn how to speak and eat properly.
 The usual after-effects may include soreness, excessive saliva, a feeling that your tongue doesn’t have enough space.

 Caring Your Dentures

 Regardless of the type of removable dentures, they need regular cleaning and special care.
 Here are some helpful tips to care for your dentures: